 \section{Abstract}

-Accurate pedestrian trajectory prediction is of great importance for downstream tasks such as autonomous driving and mobile robot navigation.
-Fully investigating the social interactions within the crowd is crucial for accurate pedestrian trajectory prediction.
+Pedestrian trajectory prediction is of great importance for downstream tasks, such as autonomous driving and mobile robot navigation.
+Realistic models of the social interactions within the crowd is crucial for accurate pedestrian trajectory prediction.
 However, most existing methods do not capture group level interactions well, focusing only on pairwise interactions and neglecting group-wise interactions.
 In this work, we propose a hierarchical graph convolutional network, HGCN-GJS, for trajectory prediction which well leverages group level interactions within the crowd.
-Furthermore, we introduce a novel joint sampling scheme for modeling the joint distribution of multiple pedestrians in the future trajectories.
-Based on the group information, this scheme associates the trajectory of one person with the trajectory of other people in the group, but maintains the independence of the trajectories of outsiders.
-We demonstrate the performance of our network on several trajectory prediction datasets, achieving state-of-the-art results on all datasets considered.
+Furthermore, we introduce a joint sampling scheme that captures co-dependencies between pedestrian trajectories during trajectory generation.
+Based on group information, this scheme ensures that generated trajectories within each group are consistent with each other, but enables different groups to act more independently.
+We demonstrate that our proposed network achieves state of the art performance on all datasets we have considered.

-\section{Introduction}
+\section{INTRODUCTION}

 Predicting human trajectories is crucial for many tasks including crowd aware robot navigation, crowd surveillance systems, and autonomous driving.
-For human-aware autonomous systems, accurate prediction of pedestrian trajectories can help safe and efficient planning and control.

-One of the main challenges of making accurate trajectory prediction is to model the complex social interactions within the crowd \cite{rudenko2020human}.
-The social interactions between pedestrians are mainly driven by social rules and social relationships.
+One of the main challenges of making accurate trajectory prediction is to model the complex social interactions within the crowd , which are mainly driven by social rules and social relationships.
 For example, when walking in a crowd, pedestrians will avoid passing through a group of people talking to each other.
-People tend to show coherent trajectories with friends and maintain a comfortable distance from others.
-These interactions are to capture.
+People tend to follow coherent trajectories with friends and maintain a comfortable distance from others.